Employment and employee benefits in Switzerland: overview

 In that case, the statutory minimum severance payment is equal to two months' salary.
 If the employee receives, or will receive, payments from a social security scheme that has totally or partly been funded by the employer, there is no obligation to make severance payments.

 It is not uncommon in employment contracts for members of the top management to specifically agree severance payments in the case of early termination or dismissals following takeovers (golden parachutes).
-Following the entry into force of new provisions regarding the compensation of board and executive members of public companies listed on a stock exchange (which is expected in January 2014), such payments will no longer be permissible, or will only be permissible under limited circumstances.
+Following the entry into force of new legal provisions, such payments are in principle no longer permissible with respect to board and executive members of Swiss public companies listed on a stock exchange.
 In addition, golden parachute promises made to the top management to make takeover bids more difficult have been held unlawful by the relevant authorities.

 Procedural requirements for dismissal